j256/simplezip/README.md

 	ZipFileInput zipInput = new ZipFileInput(input);
 	// readFileHeader() will return null when no more files to read ZipFileHeader header = zipInput.readFileHeader();
-	byte[] buffer = new byte[4096];
-	// read into buffers or via InputStream until it returns -1 long numRead = zipInput.readFileDataPart(buffer);
+	// read all of the file bytes into a buffer, can also stream byte[] fileBytes = zipInput.readRawFileDataAll();
+	// can also call readFileDataToFile(File) to write out a file from input
+	// NOTE: descriptor can be null if none for this file ZipDataDescriptor dataDescriptor = zipInput.getCurrentDataDescriptor();
+	// repeat reading file headers and data until readFileHeader() returns null ...
+	// read in the optional central-directory file-headers, null when no more ZipCentralDirectoryFileEntry dirEntry = zipInput.readDirectoryFileEntry();
 	...
-	// can also call readFileData(File) to write out a file from input
-	// NOTE: descriptor can be null if none in the zip ZipDataDescriptor dataDescriptor = zipInput.getCurrentDataDescriptor();
-	// repeat reading file headers and data until readFileHeader() returns null
-	// read in the optional central-directory file-headers, null when no more ZipCentralDirectoryFileEntry dirEntry = zipInput.readDirectoryFileEntry();
 	// read in the optional central-directory end data ZipCentralDirectoryEnd end = zipInput.readDirectoryEnd();
 	zipInput.close();